supa2/Automaton/State-machine-Atm_command.md

 }
 ```

-Use the code below to pass Atm_button's STATES and EVENTS symbol tables to the state machine, open up a serial terminal and watch the machine change states.
+Use the code below to pass STATES and EVENTS symbol tables to the state machine, open up a serial terminal and watch the machine change states.

 ```c++
 cmd.onSwitch( sw, "IDLE\0READCHAR\0SEND","EVT_INPUT\0EVT_EOL\0ELSE" );